MojoliciousDotIO/mojolicious.io/blog/2017/12/12/day-12-more-than-a-base-class/index.markdown

 The callbacks are always lazy, meaning if the value of that attribute hasn't been established, either via the constructor or via a setter, then the default is used or the builder is run.

-The default constructor (`new`), inherited from `Mojo::Base`, takes a hash reference or key-value pairs and uses them as initialization for the defined attributes.
+The default constructor (`new`), inherited from Mojo::Base, takes a hash reference or key-value pairs and uses them as initialization for the defined attributes.

     my $obj = My::Class->new(foo => 'bar', max => 10);
     my $obj = My::Class->new({foo => 'bar', max => 10}); # same